aurelio-amerio/gen-sbi/docs/examples.md

 ## Unconditional density estimation
-This example demonstrates how to use density estimation techniques in a 2D space.
-Includes training and evaluation of flow matching and diffusion models.
+These examples demonstrate how to use density estimation techniques in a 2D space, using flow matching and diffusion models.

 ```{toctree}
 :maxdepth: 1